Disco: 1940s–1960s: First discotheques

 Disco was mostly developed from music that was popular on the dance floor in clubs that started playing records instead of having a live band.
 The first discotheques mostly played swing music.
-Later on uptempo rhythm and blues became popular in American clubs and northern soul and glam rock records in the UK.
+Later on, uptempo rhythm and blues became popular in American clubs and northern soul and glam rock records in the UK.
 In the early 1940s, nightclubs in Paris resorted to playing jazz records during the Nazi occupation.

 Régine Zylberberg claimed to have started the first discotheque and to have been the first club DJ in 1953 in the "Whisky à Go-Go" in Paris.
 She installed a dance floor with colored lights and two turntables so she could play records without having a gap in the music.
 In October 1959, the owner of the Scotch Club in Aachen, West Germany chose to install a record player for the opening night instead of hiring a live band.
 The patrons were unimpressed until a young reporter, who happened to be covering the opening of the club, impulsively took control of the record player and introduced the records that he chose to play.
 Klaus Quirini later claimed to thus have been the world's first nightclub DJ.

 1960s–1974: Precursors and early disco music

 During the 1960s, discotheque dancing became a European trend that was enthusiastically picked up by the American press.
 At this time, when the discotheque culture from Europe became popular in the United States, several music genres with danceable rhythms rose to popularity and evolved into different sub-genres: rhythm and blues (originated in the 1940s), soul (late 1950s and 1960s), funk (mid-1960s) and go-go (mid-1960s and 1970s; more than "disco", the word "go-go" originally indicated a music club).
-Musical genres, that were primarily performed by African-American musicians would influence much of early disco.
+Musical genres that were primarily performed by African-American musicians would influence much of early disco.

-Also during the 1960s, the Motown record label developed its own approach, described as having "1) simply structured songs with sophisticated melodies and chord changes, 2) a relentless four-beat drum pattern, 3) a gospel use of background voices, vaguely derived from the style of the Impressions, 4) a regular and sophisticated use of both horns and strings, 5) lead singers who were half way between pop and gospel music, 6) a group of accompanying musicians who were among the most dextrous, knowledgeable, and brilliant in all of popular music (Motown bassists have long been the envy of white rock bassists) and 7) a trebly style of mixing that relied heavily on electronic limiting and equalizing (boosting the high range frequencies) to give the overall product a distinctive sound, particularly effective for broadcast over AM radio."
-Motown had many hits with early disco elements by acts like the Supremes ("You Keep Me Hangin' On" in 1966), Stevie Wonder ("Superstition" in 1972), The Jackson 5, and Eddie Kendricks ("Keep on Truckin'" in 1973).
+Also during the 1960s, the Motown record label developed its own approach, described as having "1) simply structured songs with sophisticated melodies and chord changes, 2) a relentless four-beat drum pattern, 3) a gospel use of background voices, vaguely derived from the style of the Impressions, 4) a regular and sophisticated use of both horns and strings, 5) lead singers who were halfway between pop and gospel music, 6) a group of accompanying musicians who were among the most dextrous, knowledgeable, and brilliant in all of popular music (Motown bassists have long been the envy of white rock bassists) and 7) a trebly style of mixing that relied heavily on electronic limiting and equalizing (boosting the high range frequencies) to give the overall product a distinctive sound, particularly effective for broadcast over AM radio."
+Motown had many hits with disco elements by acts like Eddie Kendricks ("Girl You Need a Change of Mind" in 1972, "Keep on Truckin'" in 1973, "Boogie Down" in 1974).